lisa-lumos/designing-data-intensive-applications/01-reliable-scalable-maintainable-apps.md

 The `response time` is what the `client sees`: besides the actual time to process the request, it includes network delays and queueing delays. `Latency` is the duration that a request is waiting to be handled (awaiting service).

+A system that can run on a single machine is often simpler, but high-end machines can be very expensive, so very intensive workloads often `can’t avoid scaling out`.
+In reality, good architectures usually involve a  `mixture of approaches`.

+An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare (the load parameters).
+If those assumptions turn out to be wrong, the engineering effort for scaling is wasted or counterproductive.
+In an early-stage startup or an unproven product it’s usually more important to be able to `iterate quickly on product features` than it is to `scale to some hypothetical future load`.

+## Maintainability
+The majority of the cost of software is not in its initial development, but in its ongoing maintenance.

+For maintainability, there are three design principles for software systems:
+- Operability - Make it easy for operations teams to keep the system running smoothly.
+- Simplicity - Make it easy for new engineers to understand the system (rmv complexity).
+- Evolvability - Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.